owhere/kubeflowfun/README.md

 3. **Deploy Kubernetes with Kubespray**: Use Kubespray to set up a Kubernetes cluster on the prepared nodes.
 4. **Apply Kubeflow common manifests**: Deploy common Kubeflow components.
 5. **Apply Kubeflow application manifests**: Deploy Kubeflow applications like Notebooks.

+The following repositories and resources were used for this deployment:

+- [Kubeflow](https://github.com/kubeflow/kubeflow): The primary repository for Kubeflow, a machine learning toolkit for Kubernetes.
+- [Kubespray](https://github.com/kubernetes-sigs/kubespray): A collection of Ansible playbooks for provisioning and managing Kubernetes clusters.
+- [cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack): Repository for OpenStack cloud provider integrations with Kubernetes.
+- [Helm](https://github.com/helm/helm): The Kubernetes package manager used for deploying additional components.
+- [Kubeflow Manifests](https://github.com/kubeflow/manifests): The repository containing manifests for deploying and managing Kubeflow components.

 ## Folder Structure